 Many business professionals need to write a formal report at some point during their career, and some professionals write them on a regular basis.
-Key decision makers in business, education, and government use formal reports to make important decisions.
-As opposed to informational reports that offer facts and information without analysis, formal reports provide the end product of a thorough investigation with analysis.
-Although writing a formal report can seem like a daunting task, the final product enables you to contribute directly to your company’s success.
+Knowledge Workers in business, education, and government use formal reports to make important decisions.

 Gender and Race/Ethnicity

 You don’t want to make assumptions about the gender, race, or beliefs of your audience.
 Use gender neutral language such as “he or she” rather than simply “he” or use “they” and pluralize the nouns (e.g. Writers need to think about audience).
 Don’t say anything that implies your reader has a certain gender, race, cultural identity, or belief system.
 One important way to avoid doing this is to avoid using the word “you.”
 Writers always need to think about the implied meanings of their words.

 While age may not necessarily be an issue in the business world—your audience will almost all be adults—educational level and knowledge of your subject are important to consider when writing your report.
 If you are writing for someone outside of your specific field, you will either need to exclude technical jargon or provide in-text reminders or indications of what specific terms mean or items are.
 For example, if you work for an automotive company, and you are writing on behalf of mechanical engineers but for an audience of business professionals, you don’t want to assume that your audience knows the names of all of the parts that make up an engine; you will have to use terms they will recognize.
 In some cases, a glossary of terms may be appropriate.